kailash-manasarovar/statement/docs/timeline/2023/april.md

     ![jctot19](../../content/images/jctot19.png)

+- It's curious the main picture is from [a day at the sea](#overwhelming-romantic-feelings).
+- In January 2024, I will see another side of this picture where the person deep down is taking a picture of the woman swimming above him.
+- I guess that's how they entrap the men, or the lesbians.
 - The next day I told Sally what had happened.
 We were amazed.
 It was a miracle!
 - I followed the Twitter account.
 - The account blocked me immediately.